 Note that the local buses sometimes don’t complete a full loop of all the stops on the map.
 They may stop in the middle of nowhere at the bus depot without saying anything.
 Make sure you know where you are going and ask the driver if they will go to this stop by stating “ABC kayo?” (“Are you going to ABC?”).

 It’s not uncommon for bus drivers to stop at the red traffic light, get out of the bus and have a smoke or toilet break before jumping back into the bus and continuing with their route.

 Subway safety in South Korea

-Not every city in South Korea has a subway system, but the major ones do, including Seoul, which connects to Gyeonggi Province, Busan, Daegu, Incheon, Gwangju and Daejeon.
+Not every city in South Korea has a subway system, but the major ones do, including Seoul which connects to Gyeonggi Province, Busan, Daegu, Incheon, Gwangju and Daejeon.

 The seats in the subway cart are heated in winter and the aircon blasts in summer so they are always comfortable if not a bit overboard with the heating/cooling.
-Due to the ubiquity of the CCTV cameras, you are almost always safe from pickpockets or small-time thieves who would rather take their changes in a less protected area.
+Due to the ubiquity of the CCTV cameras, you are almost always safe from pickpockets or small-time thieves who would rather take their chances in a less protected area.

 There has recently been a crackdown on “subway perverts” who take their chances on unsuspecting victims by either filming up their skirts or touching women inappropriately, especially during peak hour traffic when people are crammed into subway carts, unable to move around.

 If this should happen to you, there are buttons and phones in the actual subway cart to call security.
 You can also call the number 112 on your cellphone or report them on the Seoul subway app.
 Just report the cart number you’re in and they will meet you and the aggressor at the next stop.